Professional Experience R. Gregory Litster's Curriculum Vitae

 When I was provided the front and back images of the $86,741.21 check and front and back images of other paid checks for Plaintiff's customer, I concluded that the $86,741.21 check was a counterfeit check and was not washed and altered as had been alleged.
 While the face of the check in question appeared to me to be very similar to the customer's legitimate checks, the back of the $86,741.21 check was entirely different than the back of other legitimate checks paid by Plaintiff for that business customer.
 The case was settled on terms very favorable for the Defendant.

 Texas Bank and Trust v.
-JPMorgan Chase Bank, N.A., US District Court for the Eastern District of Texas, Tyler Division Civil Action No. 6:22-CV-00076
+A very large financial institution, US District Court for the Eastern District of Texas, Tyler Division Civil Action No. 6:22-CV-XXXXX

 I worked for the Defense.
 This case was about one check in the amount of $232,000 that paid against a business account at Texas Bank & Trust (Plaintiff).
 Plaintiff contended the check had been chemically washed and the payee name altered.
 When I was provided the image of the $232,000 check and images of other paid checks for Plaintiff's customer, I determined in 60 seconds that the $232,000 check was a counterfeit check and was not washed and altered as had been alleged.
 The background of the face of the $232,000 check was entirely different than the other checks paid by Plaintiff for that business customer.
 The case was quickly settled on terms very favorable for the Defendant.